 According to research by Statista, as recently as 2022, the travel industry was reported to be worth as much as two trillion dollars.
 It is one of the largest industries in the world based on employment, with an average growth of 12% over the past five years specifically among travel agents.

 Travel agents earnings are made up of a mix of salary, commission, and other incentives.
 Their pay can fluctuate significantly month to month or even annually.
 Different destinations, seasons, suppliers, affiliates, or even how the booking is made, all factor into the percentage of commission that an agent takes home.
+Pay is often commensurate with experience, meaning a more seasoner travel agent may be able to negotiate a higher commission rate.
 All of these variables make the process for calculating and managing commissions for agents ever-changing and very complicated.

 Similar to other commission-based industries such as insurance and finance, an agent’s pay will vary depending on whether they are employed by an agency or if they are self-employed.
 Typically, agents employed by an agency have a salary and receive commissions and incentive pay as an additional source of income.
 Whereas, a self-employed agent is not paid a salary and is only paid commissions earned from suppliers and fees paid by customers.